 New Peel and Stick Subway Tile Backsplash

-I spent a lot of time deciding our new backsplash because of our small budget, and researched several interesting backsplash ideas.
-In the end we installed peel & stick tile that looks like a classic white subway tile backsplash.
-Our peel and stick tile backsplash cost just over $100.
+I spent a lot of time deciding on our new backsplash because of our small budget and researched several interesting backsplash ideas.
+In the end, we installed a peel-and-stick subway tile backsplash that looks like a classic white subway tile backsplash.
+Our peel-and-stick tile backsplash cost just over $100.

 This article contains affiliate links, please read my full disclosure here.